Chris Hemsworth is impossibly smooth in Extraction 2 stunt video

-In the clip, which can be viewed above, the actor appears to throw a punch but ends up sliding his arm into a jacket, held up by a wardrobe assistant, and launching into a spin kick.
+In the clip, which can be seen below, the actor appears to throw a punch – but ends up sliding his arm into a jacket, held up by a wardrobe assistant, and launching into a spin kick.
+It's a smooth move from the Thor: Love and Thunder actor.

 The film, released exclusively on Netflix, is based on the graphic novel Ciudad by Andre Parks, Joe Russo, Anthony Russo, Fernando León González, and Eric Skillman.
 Extraction garnered around 99 million views in just a month after it debuted on the streaming app.

-Netflix released a teaser for the film in September 2021 that revealed Hemsworth's return as Rake.
+Netflix released a teaser for the sequel back in September 2021 that revealed Hemsworth's return as Rake.
 The Russo brothers, acting as producers for both films, hope to turn the Extraction franchise into a cinematic universe, stating that the upcoming sequel could potentially create a "universe of films." (via IGN)

 Extraction 2 also stars Adam Bessa, Tinatin Dalaksihvili, Patrick Newall, Rayna Campbell, Armen Grayg, and Dato Bakhtadze.
 Sam Hargrave will return as director with Joe Russo returning as writer.

-Filming has taken place in various cities across Europe including Prague, Czech Republic, Sydney, Australia, and Vienna, Austria.
+Filming is taking place in various cities across Europe including Prague, Czech Republic, Sydney, Australia, and Vienna, Austria.
 A release date has not yet been set.
-For more Netflix movies, check out our handy guide.
+For more viewing recommendations, check out our guide to the best Netflix movies, streaming right now.